 In general, planting grape hyacinth bulbs in lawns is about the same as planting bulbs in the flower bed; the only difference is that you’re working around existing turf.
 There are a couple of ways to go about planting the bulbs.

 The easiest method is simply to peel back small areas of turf with a spade or other cutting tool.
 Flip the corner of the turf, plant the bulbs underneath, and then replace the turf and tamp it gently.
-As long as you provide the area with a little water, the grass will grow back quickly.
+As long as you provide the area with

 The second method is to punch a hole for each bulb, using a tool such as a narrow spade, bulb planter or a large screwdriver.